-State of Idaho regulations define beneficial use as "various uses of ground water in Idaho including, but not limited to, domestic water supplies, industrial water supplies, industrial water supplies.
+State of Idaho regulations define beneficial use as "various uses of ground water in Idaho including, but not limited to, domestic water supplies, industrial water supplies, industrial water supplies and agricultural water supplies.
 A beneficial use is defined as actual current and projected future uses of ground water. "